Summited Katahdin: How To Manage Finding Your Way Home

 Final Thoughts

-While there is no perfect way to get home from a thru-hike, how you choose will come down to how you feel.
-Many people speed home, but I argue that it may be better to take your time getting home to decompress and transition back into society more effectively.
+While there is no perfect way to get home from a thru-hike, how you choose depends on how you feel.
+Many people speed home, but I argue it may be better to take your time getting home to decompress and transition back into society more effectively.

 While others claim that it is best to get home as soon as possible because the sooner you start working, the better, I think how you end your thru-hike is just as important as how you started it.

-If you build up this huge sense of accomplishment and immediately tamp down those feelings by getting on an airplane for a few hours, it will be harder to keep that feeling from sprouting into post-trail blues.
+If you build up this huge sense of accomplishment and immediately tamp down those feelings by getting on an airplane for a few hours, keeping that feeling from sprouting into post-trail blues will be harder.